kchari29/Prince/README.md

 # Prince
 practice
-must be serious for the step
+must be serious for the step for saving the time